sirion1987/emacs.d/README.md

 # Note

-* For use Emacs server, copy this script under `/usr/local/bin/e`:
+* For use Emacs server (it's valid only for emacs-nox), copy this script under `/usr/local/bin/e`:

   ```
   #!/bin/bash